 Companies that are inclusive not only have a diverse employee base, they do what they can to help those employees feel valued.
 Some organizations hire inclusion and equity staff whose jobs can include assisting employees in forming their own groups, sometimes called employee resource groups.
 Often companies sponsor ethnic taste fests, field trips and other off-the-clock activities to bring employees together.
 When people who work together play together too, the resulting good will can spill over into strong working relationships.
 Helping people find common ground who might otherwise have a harder time relating, tends to be good for business.

 It’s not enough for a company to be diverse and inclusive if it doesn’t value equity.
 Organizations that are equitable, take care to ensure that everyone has access to the same opportunities whether they be hiring, training or career advancement.
 A lot is being done to help level the playing field for candidates and employees alike.
 Some companies are investing in hidden bias training, especially for employees with hiring authority.
 Hidden biases are prejudices anyone can develop from the experiences and messages to which we’ve been subjected all our lives.
-Hidden bias training can shake those prejudices lose so we can get past them.
+Hidden bias training can shake those prejudices loose so we can get past them.

 Get Face to Face with the Facts